Manikantacb/Manikantacb/README.md

 - 🔭 Manikanta is a passionate Data Science and Machine learning enthusiast.
 He is currently pursuing a Master of Science degree in Applied Data Science at the University of Southern California.
 His research interests are in the intersection of Data Science, Machine Learning, and Deep Learning.

-  Manikanta recently completed his internship as a Machine Learning Engineer Intern at Space and Time Labs Inc. He collaborated with a team of dedicated engineers in building the first decentralized analytics platform.
+  Manikanta recently completed his internship as a Machine Learning Engineer Intern at Space and Time Labs Inc. He collaborated with a team of dedicated engineers in building a decentralized analytics application.

   Manikanta has 2.5 years of professional work experience in the IT industry.
 He intially worked as and Automation Engineer at Empower retirement for about 1 year and 5 months.
 Later he worked as an Automation Engineer at Dassault Systemes.